 3. The amount deposited as TDS will be reflected in the electronic cash ledger of the supplier.

-4. They need to issue certificate of such TDS to the deductee within 5 days of deducting TDS failing which fees of Rs.
+4. They need to issue certificate of such TDS to the deductee within 5 days of crediting the TDS to the govt a/c, failing which fees of Rs.
 100 per day subject to maximum of Rs.
 5000/- will be payable by such deductor.

 INDEX OF ALL FAQs ON GOODS AND SERVICE TAX